 - That God is the Sovereign Creator of the universe who cares personally for man as his Heavenly Father.

 - That Jesus is the Messiah, the Son of the living God, who died for our sins, rose from the grave, ascended into heaven, and will someday return in judgment.

 - That the Bible is God's inspired Word and is the divinely authoritative standard by which Christians live.

 - That man, because of his personal sin, needs to be made whole and restored to fellowship with God through Jesus Christ.

 - That any person can become a Christian as was done in the Bible by accepting Jesus as the Christ, the Son of the living God, and following Him as He has commanded.

-- As a congregation, we believe in Baptism of believers as stated in Matthew 28 and Romans 6 and that the Holy Spirit dwells within each Christian as a comforter, counselor, and encourager, and gives gifts for abundant living and assurance for eternal life.
+- That the Holy Spirit dwells within each Christian as a comforter, counselor, and encourager, and gives gifts for abundant living and assurance for eternal life.